Raffia producer now recycles in one step

 Simple-to-use, automatic pelletizing system for PP

-The die face cutting design of the Repro-One is designed specifically to work with PP material:
+The die face cutting design of the Repro-One is designed specifically to work with PP (Polypropylene) material:

 1) Automatic pelletizing speed adjustment – Prevents pellets sticking due to higher melting index of PP material.
 Produces more uniform-sized pellets without labor intervention.